fountainment/cherrysoda-engine/README.md

 ### Pros

-- It's a lightweight engine, core engine code is less than 20k lines, so, build time is short, and build size is small
+- Core engine code is less than 20k lines, so, build time will be short, and build size will be small
-- The sprite animation import can be fully data driven and is very handy
+- The sprite animation import can be fully data driven and is very handy imo
 - The BitTag utility makes rendering and collision logic coding very intuitive
 - Some tedious workflow processes are handled by python script